niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### increase-inbound-liquidity
-20. `bos increase-inbound-liquidity`: Helps increase your inbound liquidity by doing a loop out.
+Helps increase your inbound liquidity by doing a loop out.
   - Flags:
     - `address`: you can specify an external address to send the looped out onchain funds to
     - `api-key`: specify a prepaid API key to use